AAlkiyumi/Senior-Design-Project/README.md

     - This could include anything, such as a social network, e-commerce site, online game, etc.
 - Some kind of security solution to protect individuals and/or their data

+# Summary of Hours and Justification
+The allocated hours for each team member were essential to successfully developing and deploying our automated web scraping and data analysis system.

+Almaamar led the project management efforts, coordinating tasks, setting milestones, and ensuring the team stayed on track.
+Additionally, he led backend development and AWS cloud integration, dedicating significant time to designing the infrastructure, implementing automation through AWS Lambda, and ensuring seamless data storage in S3.

+Jason focused on the frontend, creating a user-friendly Flask-based GUI that streamlined the scraping process and integrating it with the backend, significantly reducing manual workload.

+Matt managed API interactions and data visualization, to generate meaningful insights from scraped data and optimizing API requests for efficiency.
 # Budget
 [Budget Spreadsheet](https://mailuc-my.sharepoint.com/:x:/g/personal/yang2j7_mail_uc_edu/Ed0iUGDF_KBFhi0Ap-VTnSsBIEjsMJDH-MiOvC3c57rThw?e=squRde)
 # Appendix